Combining previous work with new things

 - in serial, with the default

-, and - using
+mapandreduce, and - using

-to take full advantage of associativity and commutativity.
+tesserto take full advantage of associativity and commutativity.

-It then checks that the two answers (imaginatively called a
+It then checks that the two answers (imaginatively called a and b) are

-equal, then prints out a
+equal, then prints out a.

 (require '[tesser.core :as t])